Purveyor of Knowledge and Emerging Publisher of Content and Visually Driven Books

 Was your father employed when he migrated to America?
 What was his job there?

-My father worked for the United Nations making film documentarties for the USIS and USIA.
-His area of expertise were feature film, documentary, television and radio production, direction and writing.
-He worked as an interpreter and a radio technician for the United Nations.
-I believe he also taught at a university in New York, more probably in Columbia University.
+He worked as an interpreter and a radio technician for the United Stations.
+I believe he also taught at a university in New York, more probably in the University of Columbia.

 What do you think is the greatest contribution of Ramon Estella in the history of Philippine art?